kattaliraees/Py-CY7C6521x/README.md

 # Py-CY7C6521x
-playing with ucdev in macOS for custom CY7C65215 board
+playing with GPIO of custom CY7C65215 board in macOS

 C-Python ffi from